-When we first heard that the follow-up to the well-received Huawei P10 would be called the P20, we were excited.
-Surely skipping numbers P11 through P19 meant the new phone would be a huge jump forward - perhaps even twice as good - as its predecessor?
+When it was first confirmed that the follow-up to the well-received Huawei P10 would be called the P20, our hopes were raised.
+Would skipping numbers P11 through P19 meant the new phone would be a huge jump forward – maybe even twice as good – as its predecessor?

 Well, despite a stunning new design and a snazzy AI-enhanced camera, our hands on with the new P20 left us a little cold.
-Now that we’ve fully reviewed it, and its bigger and pricier sibling the Huawei P20 Pro, our initial assessment has proved mostly correct.
+After fully reviewing it and its bigger and pricier sibling the Huawei P20 Pro, our initial assessment has proved mostly correct.

 Don't get us wrong, the Huawei P20 is a great phone in its own right, but it hasn’t moved far enough from the P10 to be a properly enticing buy for 2018 – especially when all the features we wanted have been implemented on the Pro and left off the spec sheet for the smaller phone.